Qumulo/docs/platforms/hpe-apollo-4200-gen9/quick-start-guide.md

 ## Run Field Verification Tool

 {{site.data.alerts.important}}
-**IMPORTANT!
-DO NOT run the following Field Verification Tool if any live data is present on the node.**
+DO NOT run the following Field Verification Tool if any live data is present on the node.
 {{site.data.alerts.end}}

 **Access the **Field Verification Tool (FVT) menu** by typing **1** or **FVT** and hit **ENTER**.  {% include image.html alt="" file="fvt-menu.png" %} **